Who doesn't love The Golden Girls (1985-1992)?

 For all her recognizability on TV, Swenson started her career on Broadway as one of the New Faces in that famous 1956 show with fellow future luminaries Maggie Smith (b.
 December 28, 1934) and Jane Connell (October 27, 1925-September 22, 2013), before making a big impression in 1963's 110 in the Shade:

-Swenson also had juicy roles in the classic movies The Miracle Worker and Advise and Consent (both 1962).
+Swenson also had juicy roles in the classic movies The Miracle Worker and Advise and Consent (both 1962; Betty White appeared in the latter).
 Having made her final stage appearance in the late '70s, the role of “Holly” was one of Swenson's last acting performances of any kind — she appeared on a few more series in the next decade and then retired.

 John Schuck as trans man political candidate “Gil Kessler” in “Strange Bedfellows” (November 7, 1987)

 In the end, “Kessler” confesses his lie ... and admits to having once been part-time stenographer and mild-mannered housewife “Anna Maria Bonaducci.”
 It's not the most positive use of a transgender plot, but it's harmless overall and was quite rare for an '80s sitcom.
-The show was also invested in the concept of cross-dressing, thanks to regular mentions of “Dorothy”'s black-sheep brother “Phil.”
+The series was also invested in the concept of cross-dressing, thanks to regular mentions of “Dorothy's” black-sheep brother “Phil.”

 Schuck is one of those guys everyone recognizes, even if he never achieved household-name status.
 He made a splashy film debut as horse-hung “Captain Waldowski” in Robert Altman's 1970 Oscar-winner M*A*S*H, a role that allegedly made him the first actor to say “fuck” in a major motion picture, and has a long history with the Star Trek series.
 Since then, he's been all over TV, most memorably as a regular on McMillan & Wife (1971-1977), as “Herman Munster” on The Munsters Today (1988-1991; pictured, video still via MCA) and as a recurring character on Law & Order: Special Victims Unit (2004-2010).